pyutils.typez package

 pyutils.typez.persistent module

-This module defines a class hierarchy (base class Persistent
+This module defines a class hierarchy (base class Persistent) and

 a decorator (@persistent_autoloaded_singleton) that can be used to create